 - They have poor sightlines.
 The loads are carried in the front of forklifts and can often block the view of the operator.

-If you have a forklift truck or hire, lease, or borrow one, you need to make sure that your equipment is working properly and is safe for use.
+If you have a forklift truck or hire, rent a forklift, or borrow one, you need to make sure that your equipment is working properly and is safe for use.
 Workplace safety laws require that employers maintain their vehicles safe so that they can serve their intended purpose for your operations.

 Forklift operators must be familiar with the vehicle they are operating.
 They should receive proper instruction and training on how to drive the vehicle safely before they use them in a workplace setting.